XPhyro/scripts/README.md

 executed and all executed commands are printed to stderr.

 ## Notice
-- Some of these scripts assume that some of the other scripts are in your `$PATH`.
+- Some scripts assume that some of the other scripts are in your `$PATH`.
 - None of the scripts pre-check for the availability of their dependencies.
 - In some scripts, GNU extensions are used (for instance, `sed -i` or `strcasestr`).
 - Some scripts were written with only Linux in mind, although they may be compatible with other Unixes and Unix-likes.
+- All scripts are only tested on Linux.
+- C and C++ code are only tested with GCC, but should be compatible with any POSIX-complete compiler.
+Some scripts use widely implemented GNU extensions.

 ## Related
 - You can find my gpup management scripts [here](https://github.com/XPhyro/gpupmanager).
 - You can find the scripts I use to install an Arch Linux system (to my liking) [here](https://github.com/XPhyro/archinstall).

 # License
 Unless otherwise stated, all software found in this repository are